-For a number of years we have been publishing data on Australians living in New York and the broader U.S..
-This report highlights data from the Departments of Homeland Security and State.
+For a number of years, we have been publishing data on Australians living in America.
+This report highlights data directly obtained from the United States Government.

-In 2019, the total of all Non-Immigrant visas issued to Australians further declined by 2.4%.
+In 2020, the total number of Australians issued with Non-Immigrant visas declined by more than 50%!

 Other Nations on the E-3D Visa.

 Another remarkable chart is spouses and children on an E-3D, who are not Australian citizens.

 In 2020 there were 433 citizens of other Nations who successfully applied for an E-3D visa.
 This was down 48% from 832 in 2019 and line with expectations.

 Any Australian who has entered the US is familiar with the I-94 card.
 It is the final say on how long you have until you must exit the US.

 If you are on an E-3 and reenter the US, the I-94 must be dated past your visa renewal date.
 However, mistakes often happen, so always check the date in case a mistake is made.